-Praise be to God, the Lord of the Worlds,2 The Compassionate, the Merciful, The King of the day of judgment.
-Thee do we worship, and of Thee seek we help.3 Guide us in the right way, The way of those to whom Thou hast been gracious, Not of those with whom Thou art wroth, nor of the (i.) erring.
+Praise be to God, the Lord of the Worlds,2

+The Compassionate, the Merciful,

+The King of the day of judgment.

+Thee do we worship, and of Thee seek we help.3

+Guide us in the right way,

+The way of those to whom Thou hast been gracious,

+Not of those with whom Thou art wroth, nor of the erring.

-1 The 'Lord's Prayer' of the Mus-lims, recited several times in each of 2 That is, of all creatures.
-3 ['Do we beg assistance,' in the the five daily prayers, and on many original ed.] other occasions.
+1 The 'Lord's Prayer' of the Muslims, recited several times in each of the five daily prayers, and on many other occasions.
+2 That is, of all creatures.
+3 ['Do we beg assistance,' in the original ed.]
+(4)